jmalicki/repo-intel/docs/projects/github-api-collector/README.md

 ## Overview

-The GitHub API Collector is a fully automated tool that collects comprehensive repository data from GitHub's API for all candidate projects across the 8 categories.
+The GitHub API Collector is a **deterministic Python script** that makes HTTP requests to GitHub's API, processes JSON responses, and stores data in structured formats.
+No LLM calls, no human interaction, no subagents.

 ## Purpose